Dechrissen/website/md/pokemon-teams.md

 - Golem / Rock Slide, Mega Punch, Fire Punch, Earthquake
 - Kingler / Surf, Crabhammer, Vicegrip, Blizzard
 - Snorlax / Body Slam, Ice Punch, Amnesia, Rest

+## Entry 4
+Version: Ruby

+Date: Around October 2023

+Party: Sceptile, Zangoose, Flygon, Ninetales, Sharpedo, Claydol

+Notes: This one I don't remember much about, as I'm trying to write this entry nearly two years later.
+But this is a pretty standard party for Gen 3, I feel — the Ninetales is maybe the standout here.
+If I remember correctly, I was missing some Flying-type coverage because of the lack of Electric/Ice moves, so Claydol's Ancientpower was my only Flying-type coverage, unless I'm misremembering.